 He added that criticism for family separations should be directed at parents who crossed the border illegally and said it was the families of Americans killed by immigrants in the country illegally who were owed an apology.

-Still, Lewandowski was roundly and swiftly criticized.
-Megyn Kelly, a former Fox News host who now works at NBC News, called him a coward.
+Megyn Kelly, a former Fox News host who now works at NBC News, called Lewandowski a coward.
 “This man should not be afforded a national platform to spew his hate,” Kelly said on Twitter.

 “We MUST be better than this,” Vander Plaats wrote on Twitter.